owlchain/owlchain-core/readme.md

 # owlchain
-owlchain is a congressional decentralized blokchain for trust contracts.
+owlchain is a blockchain for trust contracts.

 ## prerequisite
 owlchain use [d programming language](http://dlang.org/) and [dub](https://code.dlang.org/) build toolkit.